 3. TEACHING CERTIFICATION

-There are lots of different ways to become certified as an English teacher, and it’s a great idea to do some research to see if teaching is a good match for you.
+There are lots of different ways to become certified as an English teacher to work overseas, and it’s a great idea to do some research to see if teaching is a good match for you.
 If you want to have a leg up when it comes to being an English teacher, then apply for one of the many English teaching certificate programs- you can even do most of it online!
 There are different certificates for different countries, but generally they are quite similar.
 Look at TEFL, TOEFL, or CELTA to get you started.

 ONCE IN THE COUNTRY: GETTING SETTLED

 You’ve secured a job and made it to China – congratulations!
 Now is not the time sit back and enjoy the ride.
-Get to know your surroundings, your neighbours and colleagues.
+Get to know your surroundings, your neighbors and colleagues.
 Plan your weekends and be sure to try the local cuisine!
 This is going to be an amazing experience, and only you can hold you back!

 TIP: Read up on cultural norms and etiquette.
 Chinese people love expats and they’re incredibly friendly, but be sure to understand what is (and isn’t) respectable.
 After all, you are a guest in their country.